 Once recurring events have been published, a “Yes” appears to their left in the newly-added “Recurring?” column on the broader events list found on your site’s backend.

 If you modify the details of a recurring event and fail to carry those modifications over to the other events in that series, your once-recurrent event will now be broken out from the broader group and indicated by a “No” in this column.
-You’ll know when this is happening: after modifying event details on backend (in the case of the example used in the screenshots, changing the title), you’ll be prompted upon saving with a pop-up that looks like this:
+You’ll know when this is happening: after modifying event details on backend (in the case of the example used in the screenshots, changing the title), you’ll be prompted upon saving with a pop-up.

 Any event that says the “No” under the recurrence column is considered a stand-alone event in the system.

 The Front end